KuldeepSinh/reasonML_examples/README.md

-# reasonML_examples
+# Reason-React (Web-app examples)
-To maintain a repo of all the practice examples for ReasonML
+To maintain a repo of all my practice examples for developing web-applications using statically typed ReasonML and React.